“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

 It is too much to ask that we keep our trousers on when we go for dinner in a foreign country?
 Is that setting the bar a bit high?

-Perhaps the solution is for the locals in the cities of Kraków, Prague etc. to crack down even harder.
+Perhaps the solution is for the locals in the cities of Kraków, Prague etc. to crack down even harder on troublesome Brits abroad.
 Be hostile, increase prices and ban Brits from your establishments if they cross the line.
 Of course, this will affect income from tourism (Brits make up 20% of Kraków’s annual 8 million tourists), but if it saves the city from descending into complete disrepair then in my opinion it’s a small price to pay. †

 This is an extreme solution and a very sad one but perhaps it is necessary.
 If Brits abroad want to behave like children then perhaps other countries should treat them as such.